Females: High Heels Required.

 Well, there’s a reason why this role is filled by agency staff, no woman in her right mind would sign up to do 13 hour shifts in heels.
 Where she is expected to lift, and manage emotions.
 When the government does not ban the heel as part of a uniform they’re saying heels have ceased to be an accessory for women.
 On top of that, the employer expected the women to go through a beautification process, complete with red lipstick.
 Several hundred years ago, Parliament passed a law condemning lipstick, considering it a sign of witchcraft (Psychologies, 2011).
 Times have changed.

 This policy is sexist.
 Yes, men used to wear heels but in modern western society, they’re a symbol of feminine subservience.
 Their impracticality is widespread knowledge, they are dangerous on grass, ice, sleet, slippery surfaces, polished floors, crowds, even normal floors.
-They can result in sore feet, sprained ankles, BROKEN ankles, bunions, skin peeling and have few benefits other than improved pasture.
+They can result in sore feet, sprained ankles, BROKEN ankles, bunions, skin peeling and have few benefits other than improved posture.
 Victoria Beckham has had to have foot surgery due to the extensive damage done through wearing heels.

 How did high heels become popular?